phase/MinecraftMappings/README.md

 # Minecraft Mappings

-This "tool" creates transitive mappings for various Minecraft versions.
+This tool creates transitive mappings for various Minecraft versions.

 All the mappings can be translated to one another for a given version: `spigot2mcp.srg`, `srg2obf.mcp`, etc.